 With the construction of the Pingfan facilities, the primary research staff changed in composition from the military doctors of the Togo Unit to private-sector medical researchers affiliated with universities and other institutions.
 The first group to be posted to the unit was a team of eight assistant professors and instructors from Kyoto Imperial University in the spring of 1938.
 The group consisted of two bacteriologists, three pathologists, two physiologists, and one researcher specializing in experiments using animals.
 Within a year, a second group had arrived at the facility, and the research staff had expanded considerably.
 The prominence of researchers in pathology and physiology in the development of biological weapons reflected the need for specialized judgment in assessing the results of human experimentation.

-The Unit 731 Building
+The Unit 731 Building Reconstructed as a Museum at Pingfan

 With the expansion of the war front throughout China after 1937, sister units affiliated with Unit 731 were established in major Chinese cities.
 These units were also called Epidemic Prevention and Water Supply Departments.
 (Unit 1855 was established in Beijing on February 9, 1938; Unit 1644 in Nanjing on April 18, 1939; and Unit 8604 in Guangzhou on April 8, 1939).
 Later, after Japan occupied Singapore a similar unit (Unit 9420) was established there on March 26, 1942.
 These affiliates comprised the scope of the Ishii network through the end of the war.
 As of the end of 1939 (that is, before the establishment of the Singapore unit), the network had a total staff of 10,045, of which 4,898 were assigned to the core units in Tokyo and Pingfan.